 Launching today, on International Women’s Day, Betty is a blend of natural and honey-process resulting in a rich and fruity espresso with the acidity of soured cherries and the sweetness of chocolate bourbon biscuits.
 Delicious both black and with milk.

-We’ll be sharing our story about the rescue and restoration of our roaster, Betty, on the blog later this week (stay tuned!) but first we wanted to tell you a little more about the coffee...
+We’ll be sharing our story about the rescue and restoration of our roaster, Betty, on the blog later this year, but first we wanted to tell you a little more about the coffee...

 Pictured: Owner Epiphanie Mukashyaka and her son

 After Epiphanie Mukashyaka was widowed during the 1994 Rwandan genocide she chose not to leave her family’s small coffee farm and with it, her community.

 Out of tragedy, necessity, and pragmatism, women, up to 80 per cent of Rwanda’s surviving population, stepped in to fill the leadership void after the genocide.
 Aided by women’s civil society groups, lawmakers have introduced some of the most women-friendly policies in the world.
 (1)

 Projects such as the USAID-financed PEARL project and it’s successor SPREAD began with the aim of drastically improving coffee quality in Rwanda to give female farmers just like Epiphanie access to the speciality coffee market.